Fed03/functional-programming-talk-giuneco/fragments/higher.md

 @ulend
 @snapend
 +++
-In FP, loop constructs does not exist.<br><br>
+In FP, loop constructs do not exist.<br><br>

-They are replaced by special higher order functions that guarantee purity and immutability, besides being more expressive.<br><br><br>
+They are replaced by special higher order functions that guarantee purity and immutability, besides being more expressive.<br><br>

-There exist many of them but they are all just different mixes of two base functions
+Many of them exist, but they are all just different mixes of two base functions.
 +++?image=assets/bg/orange.jpg&position=top&size=100% 16%
 @snap[north span-100]
 ### Map & Reduce